fenago/python-minicourses/MiniCourse_Weka/_Weka Machine Learning Mini-Course.md

 2. Load the data/diabetes.arff dataset.

-3. Click the “Choose” button in the “Filter” pane and select unsupervised.attribute.Normalize.
+3. Click the "Choose" button in the "Filter" pane and select unsupervised.attribute.Normalize.

-4. Click the “Apply” button.
+4. Click the "Apply" button.

-Review the details for each attribute in the “Selected attribute” pane and note the change to the scale.
+Review the details for each attribute in the "Selected attribute" pane and note the change to the scale.

 Explore using other data filters such as the Standardize filter.